pyside/pyside2-setup/sources/pyside2/doc/tutorials/qmltutorial/step1.rst

 .. pysideinclude code/tutorial1.qml
     :snippet: 2

-We add a Text element as a child of the root Rectangle element that displays the text 'Hello world!'.
+Add a Text element as the child of the Rectangle element to display the text, 'Hello world!'.

-The ``y`` property is used to position the text vertically at 30 pixels from the top of its parent.
+Use its ``y`` property to position it at 30 pixels from the top of its parent.

 The ``anchors.horizontalCenter`` property refers to the horizontal center of an element.
-In this case, we specify that our text element should be horizontally centered in the *page* element.
+In this case, specify that the text element must be horizontally centered in the *page* element.

 The ``font.pointSize`` and ``font.bold properties`` are related to fonts and use the dot notation.